IliaViazov/tusa/README.md

 The following script assumes that you have installed `git` and `homebrew`.
 The installation process is as follows:
 - Installing Haskell
+- Installing Python
 - Installing the Tidal package for Haskell
-- Installing the nano editor
+- Installing the Nano editor
-- Installing glow
+- Installing Glow
 - Installing tmux
 - Installing SuperCollider and SuperDirt